 - criminal charges for check fraud or passing bad checks.

 In Nevada, failing to pay a casino marker is treated as criminal check fraud under NRS 205.130.
-Nevada law presumes people to have an “intent to defraud” if there are insufficient funds in their bank account when the casino attempts to redeem their markers.
+Nevada law presumes you have an “intent to defraud” if there are insufficient funds in your bank account when the casino attempts to redeem your markers.

 NRS 205.130 states that “[A] person who willfully, with an intent to defraud, draws or passes a check or draft to obtain … [c]redit extended by any licensed gaming establishment … when the person has insufficient money, property or credit with the drawee of the instrument to pay it in full upon its presentation, is guilty[.]”